Keyboard shortcuts

 match x case p1 -> e1 case p2 -> e2

-Match the value produced by x to each of the patterns in turn, picking the first one that succeeds.
+Match the value produced by x against each pattern in turn, picking the first one that succeeds.
 The result of the corresponding expression is the value of the entire match expression.
-All the expressions associated with a case must have the same type (but not necessarily match the type of x).
-It is a type error if there is not a case for every possible value of x - inexhaustive pattern matching is not allowed.
+All the expressions on the right of a case must have the same type (which need not be the type of x).
+It is a type error if the cases do not cover every possible value of x — non-exhaustive pattern matching is not allowed.

 Function Expressions